Three simple steps that will help you protect your site.

 2) Use a firewall

 A firewall examines any traffic attempting to access your site.
 Based on a set of standard criteria, as well as any criteria specific to your site, the firewall will allow or block requests to your site.
-In addition, a firewall can prevent comment spamming on your blog – saving you the trouble of deleting all those unwelcome posts.
-There are many companies that can provide a firewall – just to name a few: Cloudflare along with its CDN (Content Delivery Network), and Sitelock.
+This is an essential step to help protect your site from unwanted access and potential security breaches.
+In addition, a firewall can prevent comment spamming on your blog, saving you the trouble of deleting all those unwelcome posts.
+Many companies can provide a firewall—just to name a few: Cloudflare along with its CDN (Content Delivery Network), and Sitelock.

 3) Keep your systems current

 Not only is it tedious, but it can be a major headache to update all applications your site might be using.
-That includes your CMS (i.e. WordPress) and all plugins, add-ons, etc. However, why is it strongly recommended?
-Here’s an example: a hacker manages to find a security loop in a plugin on your site which allows them to target your visitors.
-Meanwhile, an innocent user is attempting to make a donation to their favourite cause, and unknowingly sends money straight to the hacker’s bank account in Guatemala.
-By updating WordPress and plugins (or any other systems you might be using), you will minimize the risks caused to your site and site visitors.
+That includes your CMS (i.e., WordPress) and all plugins, add-ons, etc. However, why is it strongly recommended?
+Here’s an example: a hacker manages to find a security loop in a plugin on your site that allows them to target your visitors.
+Meanwhile, an innocent user is attempting to donate to their favorite cause and unknowingly sends money straight to the hacker’s bank account in Guatemala.
+By updating WordPress and plugins (or any other systems you might be using), you will minimize the risks caused to your site and site visitors, ultimately helping you protect your site from potential threats.

-These are a few tips to move your business or organization towards PCI Compliance.
+These are a few tips to move your business or organization toward PCI Compliance.
 Visit https://www.pcicomplianceguide.org/ for a full list of PCI Compliance criteria.